 From this age onward, you can start feeding a mix of wet and dry food, spread across two main meals.
 One of these meals should be in the morning, and the other later on in the evening.
 In order to meet your cat’s instinct to eat small meals throughout the day, you can leave dry food out as a snack, as long as you pay attention to the overall energy levels your cat is taking in throughout the day to prevent excessive weight gain.

 By feeding your kitten a wet food, you are already providing it with certain levels of moisture.
-However, you should always be sure that fresh, clean drinking water is available for your kitten to drink whenever it needs throughout the day.
+However, provide clean drinking water for whenever your kitten needs throughout the day.

-Although milk is initially tolerated by kittens, many cats find that they react to the high sugar content in milk, often suffering with unpleasant symptoms such as diarrhoea.
-As a dietary supplement to complete your cat’s diet, you can offer a specially-developed lactose-reduced cat milk.
+Although milk is initially tolerated by kittens, many cats find that they react to the high sugar content in milk.
+This often leads to unpleasant symptoms such as diarrhoea.
+As a dietary supplement, offer a specially-developed lactose-reduced cat milk.

 Virtually all cat owners have come into contact with the term 'BARF', but many animal lovers are not really sure what to make of this unknown quantity.
 What actually is 'BARF', why is 'biologically appropriate raw food' meant to be so healthy for cats and what are the advantages and disadvantages of this feeding method?